brson/toolchain-horizons/blog1.md

 Last year I created the Rust client for [TigerBeetle], the double-entry financial accounting database.

-While landing the code and establishing the minimum supported Rust version I had multiple surprises about how few Rust versions were supported by common crates (libraries).
+While landing the code and establishing the minimum supported Rust version I encountered multiple surprises about how common Rust crates manage their toolchain dependencies.
 So I did an experiment to learn more about toolchain support in the Rust dependency landscape.